Driving in the Maasai Mara ecosytem, as here near Rekero Camp, requires confidence and nerve.

 A safari like this is tiring as well as stimulating and rewarding.
 Many people choose to spend time relaxing on Kenya's Indian Ocean coast, adding a beach break to their itinerary.

-After flying back to Nanyuki by charter and connecting with a scheduled safari flight across the central higlands and Great Rift Valley, you reach the fabled plains of the Maasai Mara in south-west Kenya.
-Here you begin your stay with two nights at the superbly run Rekero Camp, on the north banks of the Talek River, inside the national reserve.
-With dense concentrations of wildlife in the vicinity, every morning and evening game drive, accompanied by expert driver/guides yields new surprises and memorable animal encounters.
+After flying back to Lewa Downs with Sarara's charter plane and connecting with a scheduled safari flight across the central highlands and Great Rift Valley, you reach the fabled plains of the Maasai Mara in south-west Kenya.
+Here you begin your stay with two nights at the superbly run Rekero Camp, on the north banks of the Talek River, inside the national reserve, close the confluence with the Mara River.
+With dense concentrations of wildlife in the vicinity, every morning and evening game drive, accompanied by expert driver-guides yields new surprises and unforgettable animal encounters.

-From Rekero Camp, you transfer in a camp vehicle to sister camp Naboisho Camp, in the Mara Naboisho Conservancy.
+From Rekero Camp, you transfer in a camp vehicle to sister camp Naboisho, in the Mara Naboisho Conservancy.
 Although less than 20km distant, this exclusive, Maasai-owned conservancy, has a quite different feel from the Maasai Mara National Reserve.
-Bushy, hilly and used only by the few dozen visitors staying in this km² area at any one time, Mara Naboisho is a haven for hundreds of species of mammals and birds.
+Bushy, hilly and used only by the few dozen visitors staying in this 200km² area at any one time, Mara Naboisho is a haven for hundreds of species of mammals and birds.
 Great lion-watching and large numbers of elephants are two of its hallmarks.
-While at Naboisho you will have the opportunity to do fascinating game walks with the highly experienced safari guide who manages the camp.
+While you're staying at Naboisho you will have the opportunity to do fascinating game walks with the highly experienced safari guide who manages the camp.

 See Prices & details for the precise dates/prices for this trip - and all the fine print.